 Rice, wheat, sorghum, barley, millet, and sweet potatoes are Chinese staple foods.
 Rice, the mainstay of the southern diet, yields a large number of calories produced on a small amount of land.
 The others listed above are more commonly eaten by Northern Chinese.
 Together, these staple foods provide seventy to eighty percent of a typical day’s caloric intake.
 Ninety percent of the world’s rice crop is raised and eaten in Asia, a third of it consumed in China.

+Outside of China, people in almost every country eat rice though not always the same varieties and certainly not in the same amounts.
+Nor, outside of China, is rice consumed at as many meals in a given day or week as do the Chinese.
+Many people study how much is consumed and the varieties themselves.
+In the Zhejiang Province near Hangzhou, the Chinese National Rice Institute collects various samples and evaluates them for color, aroma, appearance, taste, and usage.
+In the United States, similar information is collected and available from The Rice Council, PO Box 740121, Houston Texas 77274.
 There are many popular Chinese myths that indicate the affection rice inspires.
 One such tale takes place when people hunted and gathered and life was both hard and uncertain.
 Guan Yin, the Goddess of Mercy, known to hear the cries of world and people who suffer or die of starvation, was moved to help them.
 She squeezed her breasts so that milk flowed and thus she filled the ears of the rice plant to help it grow.
 However, for her to produce enough rice, much squeezing was required.
 Near the end of the task, her milk became mixed with blood and that is why there is lots of white rice and even some red rice.

 Another myth gives credit to a dog who after a flood, ran out into a waterlogged field where four ears of rice got caught in his tail.
 Later, these very grains were planted and they grew, ripened, and produced much rice.
 The people were so grateful, that they shared and still share the first meal after a rice harvest with their dogs.